-The West Yard is on the edge of Regent’s Canal.
-It is a quiet cobbled space within a three-sided courtyard – part of Camden Market but slightly apart.
-It serves fresh food from around the world that is cooked and presented by chefs who understand their local dishes and want your business.
+The West Yard is on the edge of Regent’s Canal, and is a quiet cobbled space within a three-sided courtyard – part of Camden Market but slightly apart.
+It serves fresh food from around the world, cooked and presented by chefs who understand their local dishes and who want your business.

 There is everything for the bold food lover – Galician freshly cooked octopus; Pakistani chapati/paratha wraps; Spanish paella; West African cassava; Japanese sushi; Polish sausages; kangaroo burgers; deep-fried Oreos; Turkish falafel; French nougat; freshly grilled salmon and sardines; Ethiopian coffee; Chinese dumplings – the list is constantly evolving.

-On my first visit I had Chinese noodles (not that easy to eat with a plastic fork) and the second time I had curry and samosas filled with an explosion of mixed spices.
-Each time I found a chair and new company at a plastic table.
+On my first visit I had Chinese noodles (not that easy to eat with a small fork) and the second time I had curry and samosas filled with an explosion of mixed spices.
+Each time I found a chair and new company at a small table.
 The sun shone, there was a world to watch and neither meal, nor the dozens of tastings offered, made me ill or cost me more than a few pounds.

-Queues at some stalls may be eager and curious but they never struck me as too long.
+Queues at some stalls may be eager and curious, but they never struck me as too long.